BenjaminShinar/Books-Resources/udemy_git_github_practical_guide/READEME.md

 the members will still have permissions based on he "base permission" level, so we need to set it to **no permissions** so that members of the team won't have access to other repositories of the organization.

 ### Understanding Forks & Pull Requests

+contributing to projects without being assigned to them.

+cloning vs forking:\
+cloning/pushing usually requires the owner to know about the other people who wish to work on the code. a fork is a 'copy' of the remote repository that resides in the external user github account. forking is a github terminology, it isn't native to git.\
+the contributing user works on the forked repository and pushes changes to it. when the development is done, a **pull request** is created, and the original owner can decide to accept the PR and merge it into the main repository.

+we can also use the forking/pulling process inside the a team, and take advantage of he pull-request features for code review.

 ### Forking a Repository

+we must be signed it to github in order to fork repositories, and we need to have access to it (like it being a public repository). we simply click the <kbd>fork</kbd> button. the forked repository shows the original repo, and we can see the <kbd>contribute</kbd> and <kbd>fetch upstream</kbd> options.

 ### Pull Requests in Practice

+the owner of the repositroy can see who forked the repositories, by looking at the <kbd>insights</kbd> tab.

+to start a new pull request, we go to the <kbd>pull requests</kbd> tab and click <kbd>create new pull request</kbd>. we need to choose which is the source and which is the target branch, usually the source is inside the forked repository, while the target is the original.

+when we create a pull request, we write a comment to descrive the changes, and we see if there are merge conflicts. if we wish to accept the changes we can click <kbd>Merge pull requests</kbd>. we can also close a pull request if we don't wish to accept it. we could also <kbd>Revert</kbd> a merge, which is another commit.

 ### Opening & Closing Issues
 ### Working with GitHub Projects
 ### Creating a README File in a Repository